Johnjohnn/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering free-form questions.
 Edit the `Answers.md` file at the root of the project to include your answer after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

+ 1: What is React JS and what problems does it solve?
+Support your answer with concepts introduced in class and from your personal research on the web. is a Javascript library that is used for building interfaces and it solves problems handaling dynamic data for faster responce times .

+2:Describe component state.
+React uses the component state to observe the changes made to the state and helps the component to behave accordingly .

+3:Describe props.
+Props allow us to pass information into a component !

+4:What are side effects, and how do you sync effects in a React component to changes of certain state or props? side effect is anything that affects something outside the scope , and you manage side effects by using the useEffect() hook , it takes two paramemters a callback function and dependency array .

 ## Project Set Up

 Follow these steps to set up and work on your project: